 At Mike Bell Accident & Injury Lawyers, we can help you get the justice you deserve after medical negligence.
 We believe that medical professionals should exercise reasonable care while treating their patients.
 Any negligent party should be held accountable for their actions.
 Over the years, our Montgomery medical malpractice lawyers have helped many victims and families obtain the best settlement for medical malpractice claims.
 We handle many medical malpractice cases in Alabama, such as misdiagnosis, surgical errors, wrong x-ray readings, delayed treatment, hospital negligence, and ER mishaps.

 Our reliable law firm in Montgomery has a skilled team of lawyers ready to handle challenging cases.
 We are prepared to build a solid defense to help you secure maximum compensation for your personal injury claim.
-Get in touch with us at 866-6MB-WINS to speak to a Montgomery medical malpractice lawyer about your case.
+Get in touch with us at 334-666-5000 to speak to a Montgomery medical malpractice lawyer about your case.
 We are available 24/7!

 What Is Medical Malpractice?